God's House Tower: Museum of Archaeology

 From 1961 to September 2011, God's House Tower was occupied by the city's Museum of Archaeology.
 The museum had three main galleries which told the story of Southampton in the Roman, Saxon and Medieval periods.
+The displays included stone tools dating as far back as the Palaeolithic recovered from gravel pits.

+Two galleries about the archaeology of the local Anglo-Saxon settlement, Hamwic, were designed by the council's archaeology and curatorial staff, and opened by Rosemary Cramp in 1968.
+In 2007 these were updated on a tight budget to cover new findings and interpretation.
 In September 2011, the museum was closed and its exhibits were transferred to the new SeaCity Museum which opened in April 2012.
+This was part of restructuring and budget savings which also involved downgrading the curator roles significantly.
+The decision to remove the display has been described as "shameful".

 The city council then made the lease of the former museum premises available for up to 20 years, with a possibility of them being used as offices or a gallery.
 The artefacts are now displayed in the "Gateway to the World" exhibition in the new museum.

 Arts and heritage venue

-In 2019, God's House Tower reopened as an arts and heritage venue, with a permanent gallery about the history of the building, two new galleries showing contemporary art and important works from prestigious South Coast collections, access to the views from the roof and a branch of Hoxton Bakery.
+In 2019, God's House Tower reopened as an arts and heritage venue, with a permanent gallery about the history of the building, two galleries showing contemporary art and works from South Coast collections, access to the views from the roof, and a cafe.